PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: End-to-End Evaluation

+As a reference, we estimate that the runtime of a system combining the distributed TCR query execution described by \citeauthor{DBLP:journals/corr/abs-2506-09226} (column-granular blocking execution) with a previous highly efficient storage phase would result in a performance close to baselines (2) and (3).
+In the final experiment, we compare PystachIO against the performance of the CPU systems DuckDB and ClickHouse.

 \paragraph{Performance Upper Bound.} As an upper bound on performance, we compare PystachIO against a theoretical minimum query runtime, $T_{min}$, derived from the data size and hardware bandwidth: The first term of \Cref{eq:tmin} bounds the runtime by the time to read the total compressed input $\text{SSDReadSize}_{agg}$ from storage at full aggregated SSD bandwidth $\text{SSDReadBW}_{agg}$.
-For example, with 12.8~GiB of compressed data and two SSDs providing a total read bandwidth of 12.8~GiB/s (6.4~GiB/s each), the runtime minimum is one second.
-This bound corresponds to a system that processes queries at data-loading speed, incurring no decompression, network, or query processing overhead.
-As we scale to more nodes (i.e., more GPUs in our setup), query runtime becomes network-bound and dependent of how much data $\text{NetRecvSize}_{node}$ a node can receive at network speed $\text{NetBW}$.
-This lower query runtime does not account for contention on the PCIe link of the GPUs, making it an even stronger lower bound.
+For example, with 12.8~GiB of compressed data and two SSDs providing a total read bandwidth of 12.8~GiB/s (6.4~GiB/s each), the minimum runtime is 1 second.
+This bound corresponds to a system that processes queries at data-loading speed, with no decompression, network, or query-processing overhead.
+As we scale to more nodes (i.e., more GPUs in our setup), query runtime can become network-bound and dependent on how much data $\text{NetRecvSize}_{node}$ a node can receive at network speed $\text{NetBW}$.
+This lower query runtime does not account for contention on the GPUs' PCIe links, making it an even stronger lower bound.
 We report $T_{min}$ as \emph{Theoretical Min.
 Runtime} in our experimental results.